tacotaha/time-series-profiler/README.md

 ## Description

-Given an executable, this tool runs it and queries prov cs about ifddexecution throughout its runtime.
-The profiler outputs a comma separated stream of data to stdout which can be redirected to a file for later analysis
+Given an executable, this tool runs it and queries ```/proc``` for information about the process throughout its execuition.
+The profiler  conveniently outputs a comma-separated stream of data to stdout which can be redirected to a file for later analysis

 ## Installation